-With the staff of such cafes usually comprising of the discriminated section of society, it allows for both the common sector and this one to come together and see how wrong the perceptions held about them.
+With the staff of such cafes usually comprising of the discriminated section of society, it allows for both the common sector and this one to come together and break wrong perceptions.

 And more than anything, it instills a sense of purpose and builds self-esteem for the discriminated groups who are often turned away from normal establishments based on prejudices against them.

-Ranjana Kumari, a social activitist and the director of the NGO, Centre for Social Research in a Delhi, has commented on their phenomenon by saying that, “It also makes survivor stories a positive example — for other survivors, and for those who want to help and don’t know how.”
+Ranjana Kumari, a social activitist and the director of the NGO, Centre for Social Research in Delhi, has commented on this phenomenon by saying that, “It also makes survivor stories a positive example — for other survivors, and for those who want to help and don’t know how.”

-The ‘Beti Zindabad Bakery’ was opened on the Independence Day in 2017 in the Jashpur region of Chattisgarh and is run by survivors of human trafficking.
+The ‘Beti Zindabad Bakery’ opened its doors on Independence Day in 2017 in the Jashpur region of Chattisgarh and is run by survivors of human trafficking.